 As you can, these are common sense, basic items.
 I also typed up and printed a banner to put on the container.
 It’s just a way to let my boys know to keep their hands off.
 It’s for emergencies only!

-You can easily shop for and create the kit for well under $25 at walmart.
+You can easily shop for and create the kit for well under $25.
 What other items would you include your emergency winter car kit?
 Did I miss something?